 Remember that berries are delicate fruits that require careful handling from the time you purchase them until you eat them.

-Whether you purchase berries from a farmers market or the store, you should look for berries that are plump, firm, and bright in color.
+Whether you purchase berries from a farmers market or the store, look for berries that are plump, firm, and bright in color.
 Avoid berries that are dried out or moldy.

 Berries should be stored unwashed in the refrigerator.

 The amount of time berries keep varies depending on how fresh they are when you buy them and how you store them.
 Unwashed berries usually last as follows:

 - Raspberries: 1-2 days